You’re working on your health and physique, but every glance in the mirror has you questioning – “WHY are my arms so skinny?”

 Despite what many fitness influencers will tell you, you don't need to perform a billion curl variations, nor should you balance yourself on one leg, standing on a bench, while curling kettlebells suspended by resistance bands (despite what Joel Seedman says).

-Training multiple muscle groups at once isn’t the most effective way to gain more muscle and get bigger arms.
+Training multiple muscle groups at once isn’t the most effective way to stimulate muscle growth and get bigger arms.

 Also, the equipment needed to effectively train your skinny arms is minimal.